RackHD/docs/docs/monorail/microkernel.rst

 - debug overlay: `overlayfs_debug_files.trusty.cpio.gz`
 - general overlay: `overlayfs_all_files.cpio.gz`

-The overlay files are CPIO archives with additional "user-space" programs added into them.
-The initramfs loads the base OS, and then overlays the CPIO archive, and the resulting image contains common Linux tooling and immediately loads and runs a Node.js task-runner that is built and rendered on the fly to the microkernel to invoke commands on the remote machine as needed.
-This process is embedded into the overlay itself, and relies on parameters passed into it through PXE using `/proc/commandline` and the kernel parameters.
+The overlay files are CPIO archives with additional "user-space" programs.
+The initramfs loads the base OS and then overlays the CPIO archive.
+The resulting image immediately loads and runs a Node.js task-runner that is built and rendered on the fly to the microkernel to invoke commands on the remote machine as needed.
+This process is embedded into the overlay itself and relies on parameters passed into it through PXE using `/proc/commandline` and the kernel parameters.